kevinsullivan/cs-dm/notes/logic-and-code.rst

             estimate = newestimate
         return estimate

-This procedure repeatedly updating the values stored at two locations in memory, referred to by variables, *estimate* and *newestimate*.
-The procedure repeats the update process until the procedure *converges* on the desired answer, which occurs when the values become equal.
-The answer is then returned as the desired result.
+This procedure updates the values stored at two locations in memory referred to by the variables, *estimate* and *newestimate*.
+It repeats the update process until it *converges* on the desired answer, at which point the values of the two variables become equal.
+The result is then returned to the caller of this procedure.

-Note that, following good programming style, in precise English we included the specification of the procedure as a document string.
-There are several deep problems with this approach.
+Note that, following good programming style, we included the specification of the procedure as a document string in the second line of the program.
+There are however several deep problems with this approach.
 First, as we've discussed, natural language is subject to ambiguity, inconsistency, and incompleteness.
-Second, because the document string is really just a comment, there's no way to mechanically assess consistency between the code and such an *informal* specification.
-Third, in practice, code evolves, and even if a given procedure initially consistent with a specification given in a comment, it can become inconsistent with the documented specification over time.
+Second, because the document string is just a comment, there's no way for the compiler to check consistency between the code and this specification.
+Third, in practice, code evolves (changes over time), and in their rush to ship code, developers often forget, or neglect, to update comments.
+So, in practice, even if a given procedure initially consistent with a specification given in a comment, it can specifications incorporated into code as comments become inconsistent with the code over time.

 Integrating Formal Specification with Imperative Programming